 To assist in the use of these Guidelines, the following definitions and clarifications have been used:

-Accreditation is a process whereby the competent authority …..
+Accreditation is the formal endorsement by the competent authority that a training organization operates under quality standards to deliver effective training and to assess the competency of students.

-Approval is the result of an accredited training organization successfully demonstrating that the standards specified in an IALA model course for its implementation, delivery and assessment have been met.
+Approval is the formal endorsement by the competent authority that a training organization meets the standards specified in an IALA model course for its implementation, delivery and assessment.

 Audit is a systematic and independent verification process to assess whether the training organization has met the required standards.